 Please contact me with any questions you may have at email@example.com.

 In Preschool, Kindergarten, First, and Second Grades, we explore vocabulary by themes (counting 1 to 10, shapes, body parts, colors, animals, fruits and vegetables, family members, parts of a house, eating utensils, weather, clothing, school subjects, telling time, etc.) through children’s books and songs.

 In Third and Fourth Grades, students will work through the

 Symtalk curriculum (Level 1 Mis primeros pasos and

 Level 2 Mis amigos y yo).
 In addition, they will learn thematic vocabulary after learning a related song and then create class books.
-Themes may include animals, food, classroom supplies, transportation, weather, places in the city, and more.
+Themes may include animals, food, classroom supplies, transportation, places in the city, and more.